rohan-varma/rohan-varma.github.io/guide_finance.md

 First, before saving for retirement, starting an emergency fund, or investing in the stock market, I **always recommend paying off your high interest debt in full**.

 Many personal finance gurus on the internet actually recommend contributing so that you get the free money from your employer.
 Here's my take on this.
 That free money is in a 401k account, and you won't be able to touch it until you're at least 59.5 (unless you want to pay hefty fees).
 You need to pay off your high interest debt *right now*.
 Having high-interest debt is one of the highest sources of stress for a modern American.
+Your high interest debt is compounding much faster than your investments in your 401k will, so by definition, the best time to pay off the high interest debt is right now.

 ##### Contribute the minimum amount to your 401k to get your employer match